wechaty/docusaurus/_posts/2017-01-06-wechaty-101-presentation.md

 Learn more about Wechaty source code at: <https://github.com/wechaty/wechaty>

-For visiters come from China: Wechaty 101 video is also hosted on YouKu.com & Tencent Video
+For visiters come from China, this video is also hosted on YouKu.com & Tencent Video:

 * [Wechaty 101 @ YouKu](http://v.youku.com/v_show/id_XMTkyMzkzNzU4OA==.html)
 * [Wechaty 101 @ Tencent]()